ahv1365/Binary-Classifiers-performance-metrics-comparison/README.md

 The objective of this case study is to improve the maintenance operations by comparing the different binary classifiers according to their scores within a time window and find the most accurate and precise model.
-The project applies data science techniques and machine learning algorithms by using python libraries such as Scikit-Learn, Pandas, NumPy1 .
+The project applies data science techniques and machine learning algorithms by using python libraries such as Scikit-Learn, Pandas, NumPy .